lanemc/parse-results/README.md

 ## Instructions

 Run the bash script and wait for it to finish.
 You can view the results in the csv or html file.

+## Refactoring

+A file could be created that would contain a list of dictionaries that contain the links to filter out when parsing the results for a specific site.
+Then, a specific site could be called from the bash script and the parser would be able to identify which filter list to reference based on the results.